UTDallasEPICS/Guides/EPICS/tech_stack.md

 ### Full-Stack Applications

 Full-Stack applications consist of a frontend, backend, and database.
 This is what most EPICS projects end up being.
-We recommend using [Jamstack frameworks](https://jamstack.org).
-Jamstack frameworks combine the frontend and backend of web apps into a single cohesive system.
-This allows you to more easily connect components of your code and also makes, development, building, and deployment simpler.
+We use JavaScript metaframeworks, which integrate backend and frontend functionality into one codebase.

-[Nuxt](https://nuxt.com) (based on React) and [Next.js](https://nextjs.org) (based on Vue.js) are **_highly_** recommended for new full-stack projects.
-Projects that use Nuxt/Next, should use build in server handling. **Do not** create a standalone server (e.g. H3 or Express.js) without talking to your mentor first.
-Other alternatives would be to use a frontend framework combined with a back-end framework (e.g. React frontend with express.js backend).
-These options generally complicate the project and are not recommended.
+[Nuxt](https://nuxt.com) (based on React) or [Next.js](https://nextjs.org) (based on Vue.js) are required for new full-stack projects. **Do not** create a standalone server (e.g. H3 or Express.js) without talking to your mentor first.

 ### Back-End Only Projects